 Take the look in a more downtown direction in a t-shirt and sneakers with a great jacket that will have you looking like the bad boy who dresses up to take his dream date out on the town (I’ve been watching a lot of Younger, okay?)

-Why Wool Dress Pants are a Wardrobe Essential
+Why Wool Dress Pants are a Men’s Wardrobe Essential

 Wool has gotten a bad rap over the years.
-Guys hear wool and they tend to think: itchy, scratch, and hot.
+Guys hear wool and they tend to think: itchyand hot.
 But truly, dress pants can be the most comfortable bottoms you own if you pick the right pair.
 Wool needs to get cotton’s PR team on the case.
 Errrybody loves cotton.

 What Color Dress Pants to Wear

-Just like with suiting, the first two shades to knock out are navy and gray.
-From there, you can get creative.
-Y’all know we’re never going to shy away from a pattern or unexpected color.
+Just like with suits, the first two shades to knock out for your dress pants are navy and gray.

 The other feature to look for is a partial lining in the front of the pant down to the knee.
 This is for comfort, keeping the fabric from sticking to or scratching your leg.